AMSP-04/NETN-FOM/modules/NETN-COM/NETN-COM.md

 ## Overview

 The NETN-COM module distinguishes between three layers of networks.
 * **Application Layer** - This is the topmost layer corresponding to OSI layers 5-7.
-It is represented in the NETN-COM object model by the `CommunicationNetwork` object and the `IncommingConnections` attribute, which extends the RPR-FOM `BaseEntity` object class.
+It is represented in the NETN-COM object model by the `CommunicationNetwork` object and the `IncomingConnections` attribute, which extends the RPR-FOM `BaseEntity` object class.
 The NETN-COM also defines extensions to the NETN-ETR `Task` and `ETR_Report` interaction classes to associate communication networks with these messages.
-Receivers use the  `IncommingConnections` attribute to determine whether the message can be delivered.
+Receivers use the  `IncomingConnections` attribute to determine whether the message can be delivered.
 * **Connection Layer** - This layer corresponds to OSI layers 3-4 and describes the connections associated with communication networks. `CommunicationNode` objects are associated with simulated entities and connected to form an information-sharing space.
 * **Link Layer** - This layer corresponds to OSI layers 1-2 and defines the link quality parameters between nodes to form a physical network.